This post lists the top most common bookkeeping mistakes made by small businesses which many will encounter at some stage of their business growth.

 - Not saving receipts of less than $75.
 While such receipts may not be required by the CRA they provide backup documentation for the many deductions you may claim.
-It is very simple to have a folder for such receipts, which can prove valuable at tax time.
+It is very simple to have a folder for such receipts, which can prove valuable at tax reporting time.

 - Forgetting to track reimbursable expenses.
 Small business owners often pay for expenses out of pocket or with their own personal credit card then make the mistakes of failing to track these expenses.
 They then fail to submit the expenses to the company for reimbursement.

 - Not reconciling the books with the bank statement each month.
 One of the fundamental aspects of bookkeeping is reconciling the books and bank statements every month.
 Nonetheless, there are businesses that do not do this and others where errors are made by not doing it properly.
-Again, this is a good reason for hiring an experienced bookkeeper.

 - No backup.
 The paperless office does not exist in the real world, where audits do still exist.
 A paper trail, documentation or verification in the form of backup documents should be available, especially if all files are on the computer system, which could be prone to technical problems.